chiphwang1/oci-ruby-devops-1/README.md

 Open a terminal and test out the simple Express example - a web app that returns a "Welcome to Express" page

-1. Install Node 12 and NPM: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
-1. Build the app: `npm install`
-1. Run tests: `npm test`
-1. Run the app: `npm start`
-1. Verify the app locally, open your browser to [http://localhost:3000/](http://localhost:3000/) or whatever port you set, if you've changed the local port

 ## Build a container image for the app